vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

-41. Doing even a mere trifle one shall live in a tem- ple of Vishnu.
+41. Doing even a mere trifle one shall live in a temple of Vishnu.
 Ever living in a temple of Vishnu one shall do the service of God as much as it lies in his power.
-42. What might be a mighty temple, or a dear orna- ment, or a suitable enjoyment to Vishnu, that shall not be meddled with even in the least with the idea of its be- ing the means (to a desired end).
+42. What might be a mighty temple, or a dear ornament, or a suitable enjoyment to Vishnu, that shall not be meddled with even in the least with the idea of its being the means (to a desired end).

 </details>